Review | MAHIRO “Tycoon”

 I feel like his rapping ended up shining in comparison to his singing and that’s because the parts he had to sing were quite bland, not demanding much emotion from the singer + not having much depth whereas the rap has a fierce intensity.

-All in all, Mahiro’s “Tycoon” embraces the intimidating vibe of trap music and counts with an overall solid performance however, lack of clarity in the chorus and a suboptimal vocal direction end up dragging it a bit down.
+All in all, Mahiro’s “Tycoon” embraces the intimidating vibe of trap music and counts with an overall solid performance however, a lack of clarity in the chorus and a suboptimal vocal direction end up dragging it a bit down.

 Tycoon” is available for purchase at CDJAPAN.